 That happened with this skirt!
-I had an idea of how it would look, but seeing it finished and on, I absolutely LOVE the finished product.
+I had an idea of how it would look, but seeing it finished and on, I absolutely LOVE the finished skirt!

 I purchased 1 1/2 yards.
 Here it is unfolded and laid out.
 You can see that the stripes are only one side of the fabric.

 As soon as I saw the fabric, I knew that I wanted to make a circle skirt with it.

-After the skirt is cut out, use a serger and sew along the waist and then the hem.
+Optional Step: Use a serger and sew along the waist and then the hem.
 The fabric that I used tended to fray a touch so I wanted to stop that before it started.

 Use satin ribbon for the hem of the skirt.
 Turn the ribbon into bias tape my ironing the sides in and then in half.

-Sewed the ribbon/bias right over the serger sewn hem to give the skirt a nice finished look.
+Sew the ribbon/bias right over the serger sewn hem to give the skirt a nice finished look.

 The skirt came together really pretty quickly and I love how it turned out.